-If you’re keen on taking advantage of potential tax benefits available inside super, or are looking at ways to rebuild your retirement savings (for instance, you may have made a withdrawal as part of the early release of super scheme), the lead up to 30 June could be a good time to act.
+If you’re keen on taking advantage of potential tax benefits available inside super, the lead up to 30 June could be a good time to act.

-Certain contributions, which we explore below, may have the ability to reduce your taxable income, or see you pay less on investment earnings, but remember there will be things to consider.
+Certain contributions, which we cover below, may have the ability to reduce your taxable income, or see you pay less on investment earnings.

 You may be able to claim a tax deduction on after-tax super contributions you’ve made, or make, before 30 June this year.

-To claim a tax deduction on these contributions, you’ll need to tell your super fund by filing out a notice of intent.
+To claim a tax deduction on these contributions, you’ll need to tell your super fund by filling out a ‘notice of intent’ form.
 You’ll generally need to lodge this notice and have the lodgement acknowledged by your fund, before you file a tax return for the year you made the contributions.

 Putting money into super and claiming it as a tax deduction may be of particular benefit if you receive some extra income that you’d otherwise pay tax on at your personal income tax rate (as this is often higher).

 Similarly, if you’ve sold an asset that you have to pay capital gains tax on, you may decide to contribute some or all of that money into super, so you can claim it as a tax deduction.
-This could reduce or even eliminate the capital gains tax that’s owing altogether.
+This could reduce or at least offset the capital gains tax that’s owing.

-If you’re a low to middle-income earner and have made (or decide to make before 1 July 2021) an after-tax contribution to your super fund, which you don’t claim a tax deduction for, you might be eligible for a government co-contribution of up to $500.
+If you’re a low to middle-income earner and have made (or decide to make before 1 July 2022) an after-tax contribution to your super account, which you don’t claim a tax deduction for, you might be eligible for a government co contribution of up to $500.

-If your income is equal to or greater than the higher income threshold $54,837 in the 2020/21 financial year, you will not receive any co-contribution.
+If your income is equal to or greater than the higher income threshold $56,112 in the 2021/22 financial year, you won’t receive any co-contribution.